 Meet Your Entire Breast Augmentation Team

 Great leaders have great teams, so you should have very high expectations of the office staff that will be serving you during the process of your breast augmentation.

 The best-of-the-best plastic surgeons will have a dedicated Patient Coordinator on their team that will walk through each step of your procedure with you.
-They won't get upset when you ask 300 questions, and they'll always respond with, "Is there anything else I can do for you?"
+They won't get upset when you ask 300 questions about breast implants, and they'll always respond with, "Is there anything else I can do for you?"